 Source: *U.S. Bureau of Labor Statistics

 Hydroponics is the science of growing plants without soil.
 A person who grows plants delivers the water and nutrients directly to the roots of the plant.
 Because of the lack of soil, a grower using hydroponics has better control over nutrients.
 When applied correctly, hydroponic growth often leads to greater yields and larger plants.
+Read on to learn about some positions available for those who wish to work with hydroponics.

 Many of the people involved in hydroponics are growers.
 They work in different settings and grow different types of plants, but all professional hydroponics growers earn a living from the yield produced by their plants.
 Because of the nature of hydroponic growth, most of this work is performed in an enclosed environment, like a greenhouse or laboratory.